Green Car Journal logo

 by Ron CoganDecember 13, 2017

-chevrolet-volt-frontChevrolet’s Volt continues to be a milestone vehicle in the increasingly crowded plug-in hybrid field.
-While GM officially calls the Volt an extended range electric car, it’s technically a plug-in series hybrid since it operates with its engine generating electricity rather than powering the drive wheels.
-It’s distinguished for plenty of reasons, not the least of which is its 53-mile all-electric driving range before reverting to electric power from its 1.5-liter DOHC engine-generator, which delivers a total 420 mile driving range.
+While technically a plug-in series hybrid since it operates with its engine generating electricity rather than powering the drive wheels, GM officially prefers to describe the Volt as an extended range electric car.
+We get it and that does seem an apt way to describe this highly advanced electrified sedan.
+The Chevrolet Volt is distinguished for plenty of reasons, not the least of which is its 53-mile all-electric driving range before reverting to electric power from its 1.5-liter DOHC engine-generator, which delivers a total 420 mile driving range.

 That 53-mile battery electric range is just one of the reasons the Volt is a standout.
 With the exception of Honda’s new Clarity Plug-In that achieves 47 miles on battery power before reverting to hybrid operation, no other plug-in hybrid competitors come close.
 Before the Clarity, the best PHEV competitors were able to offer 25 to 33 all-electric miles, with most achieving significantly less.